 A second research project will focus on a synthetic control arm, and, more precisely on the evaluation of debiased machine learning methods to estimate the average treatment effect.

-Emmanuel Gomez, Research and Development Director at Institut Carnot CALYM.
+Emmanuel Gomez, Research and Development Director at Institut Carnot CALYM, said:

 The researchers from the 20 organizations constituting the CALYM consortium will have access to Owkin’s machine learning platform, Owkin Studio, which was specifically designed for researchers.
 Institut Carnot CALYM members will benefit from studying the best AI algorithms — developed by Owkin’s teams and trained on their own histology data—to collaborate directly with data scientists on the results.

-This partnership makes it also possible for the data from Institut Carnot CALYM consortium, both clinical trials and health care data, to join the Owkin Loop, a federated network of US and European academic medical centres.
+This partnership makes it also possible for the data from Institut Carnot CALYM consortium, both clinical trials and health care data, to join our federated network of US and European academic medical centres.
 The network collaborates with Owkin to generate new insights from high-quality, curated, research-grade, multimodal patient data captured in clinical trials or research cohorts.
-These loop-generated insights can then inform pharmaceutical drug development strategy—from biomarker discovery to clinical trial design, and product differentiation — supporting Owkin’s goal of a new movement in medicine that places federated learning at the core of future research.
+The network-generated insights can then inform pharmaceutical drug development strategy—from biomarker discovery to clinical trial design, and product differentiation — supporting Owkin’s goal of a new movement in medicine that places federated learning at the core of future research.

 Federated learning technologies enable researchers in different institutions and different geographies to collaborate and train multicentric AI models on heterogeneous datasets, resulting in better predictive performance and higher generalizability.
 Data does not move, only the algorithms travel, thus protecting an institution’s data governance and privacy, a critical need for Institut Carnot CALYM.
 Furthermore, Owkin’s data use is compliant with local ethical body consent processes and data compliance regulations such as HIPAA and GDPR.

-Owkin, a French-American startup, which was co-founded in 2016 by Dr. Thomas Clozel a clinical research doctor and former assistant professor in clinical haematology) and Gilles Wainrib, Ph.D. a pioneer in the field of artificial intelligence in biology) has raised $70 million in venture capital.
+Owkin was co-founded by Thomas Clozel MD, a former assistant professor in clinical onco-hematology, and Gilles Wainrib, a pioneer in the field of machine learning in biology, in 2016.
+Owkin has raised over $300 million and became a unicorn through a $180 million investment from biopharma company Sanofi in November 2021.

 About Institut Carnot CALYM